Apply Now

 Individual Program Application Requirements

-The applicant must hold a minimum of an Associate degree.
+The applicant must hold a minimum of an associate degree.

 Completion of a health-related program with evidence of certification or licensure, as applicable, that is active within the last five years (current active certification or licensure is not required).